 Because of these benefits, however, refinancing a business loan at a bank can be difficult to qualify for.
 Generally, only established business entities with a strong credit score will be eligible for funding through large national banks.
 A smaller, regional chain may be slightly more lenient, but they’re still very selective.

 To qualify, most require a “very good” to “excellent” personal credit score (think 700+ at the least), 6-figure annual revenue and at least a couple of years in business.

 Additionally, depending on the type of loan you’re seeking and your qualifications, the refinancing process could take several months.

 Small Business Administration (SBA) Loan Refinancing

 SBA loans are meant to make affordable financing accessible for small business owners who don’t qualify with banks.
-This makes their qualification criteria slightly less strict than banks.

 If the timing and criteria needed to obtain an SBA loan for refinancing don’t fit your small business, you may need to look into alternative options.

 Can You Refinance an SBA Loan With Another SBA Loan?